Swim Bladder Disease in Fish

-For this koi, her swim bladder is full of an sterile, non-cellular fluid.
+For this koi, her swim bladder is full of urine and acting as a rudimentary urinary bladder, which koi do not have.
 We don’t know why this happened, but it causes her to scoot around on her belly.
 But this is our ONE case of an actual swim bladder issue in a koi.
 We have had two instances of koi with tertiary swim bladders, but not causing any clinical signs.

 For goldfish, 90% of our “swim bladder” cases are lethargy secondary to poor water quality.
 Most of our actual swim bladder cases are fancy goldfish with most likely structural deficiencies.
 We’ve illustrated this point previously with our case on red moor, Huxley.
 Compare this comet x-ray below…